jdb2b/middle/source/posts/revenue-acceleration.html.md

 Find your sweet spot and narrow your focus.

+## Recordings

+Assess your gaps and define the process.

+## Analytics

+Know your best customer journeys.

 ## Enablement

 Shorten your sales cycle with technology.

 ## Insights

-Configure your stack to better compete.
+Configure your stack to make smart decisions.